Construction Engineering and Management Technology, BS

 |IET 45100||Monetary Analysis For Industrial Decisions||

-- An average grade of "C" or better is required in all BCM, CET and MA classes to enter the BS program.
+- A grade of "C" or better is required in all BCM, CET and MA classes to enter the BS program.

-- An average grade of "C" or better is required in all BCM, CET, CEMT, CNT, PHYS, STAT and IET classes to graduate.
+- A grade of "C" or better is required in all BCM, CET, CEMT, CNT, PHYS, STAT and IET classes to graduate with a BS degree.

 - Each student is responsible for scheduling the necessary prerequisites and courses to meet the requirements for graduation.

 Electives may be taken in any semester.
 The ordering of courses in the plan of study is a suggestion.
 Most students will, in fact, choose to rearrange their plan of study to accommodate work schedules, course pre-requisites and the timing of elective courses being offered.